gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/scaling-the-canvas.md

 4 - Re-draw all sprites.

-I came across this one during my research into current HTML5 games, and once again, [Mr Inman](http://shauninman.com) comes to the rescue.
+I came across this one during my research into current HTML5 games, and, as will happen a lot during this project, [Mr Inman](http://shauninman.com) comes to the rescue.
 He uses a technique on his Ludum Dare project, [Sinkhole](http://www.shauninman.com/archive/2011/12/21/sinkhole_postmortem), where, during game initialisation, he detects the browser’s viewport size and calculates a scale value which just small enough to fit into the viewport.
-Then, when loading in the game assets, uses hidden canvas elements to scale up each image and store them in the cache.
+Then, upon loading in the game assets, scales up each image and stores them in the cache.

 Very clever.
-It essentially takes the best part of the back buffer method and turns it into an infrequent operation, as opposed to per-frame.
+It essentially takes the best part of the back buffer method and turns it into an infrequent operation as opposed to per-frame.
 Win-win!

 ## Conclusion